cjwomack/Buzzmania/README.md

 A fork of Buzzmania! from Sourceforge (https://sourceforge.net/projects/buzzmania/) created by mr-grayda

 ### Copyright
 mr-grayda licensed Buzzmania! under the "Fair License" listed below.
-However Github does not have "Fair License" listed so I chose Simplified BSD License based on facts listed in https://en.wikipedia.org/wiki/Fair_License
+However Github does not have "Fair License" listed so I chose Simplified BSD License based on facts listed in https://en.wikipedia.org/wiki/Fair_License.
+However, I am not a lawyer and would like to reiterate that I have modified the code from mr-grayda.

 ```
 <Copyright Information>